-If, after publishing the RFP, we need to change anything about the RFP or the RFP process, or we want to provide you with additional information, we will place a notice of changes on the GIDI Fund page of the EECA website.
+If, after publishing the RFP, we need to change anything about the RFP or the RFP process, or we want to provide you with additional information, we will let all potential Applicants know by placing a notice on the GIDI Fund page of the EECA website (where you got this RFP documentation from).

 It is your responsibility to check for any updates prior to submitting your Proposal.